leaflabs/libmaple/docs/source/compatibility.rst

 --------

-The biggest difference between the Maple and most Arduino boards is that the Maple uses a 32-bit ARM Cortex-M3 architecture chip while the Arduinos have 8-bit Atmel AVR chips.
-The different instruction set means that machine code (executable binary programs) is incompatible between the two, and a different compiler (actually just a different version of `gcc <http://gcc.gnu.org/>`_) is required.
+The biggest difference between the Maple and most Arduino boards is that the Maple uses a 32-bit ARM Cortex-M3 architecture chip, while the Arduinos have 8-bit Atmel AVR chips.
+The different instruction set means that machine code (which makes up executable binary program) is incompatible between the two, and a different compiler (actually just a different version of `gcc <http://gcc.gnu.org/>`_) is required.

-The compiler for the regular Arduino IDE is the popular :command:`avr-gcc` package; the compiler for the Maple version of the IDE is CodeSourcery's edition of gcc for the ARM EABI target (:command:`arm-non-eabi-gcc`).
+The compiler for the regular Arduino IDE is the popular `avr-gcc
+<http://www.nongnu.org/avr-libc/>`_ package; the compiler for the
+Maple version of the IDE is CodeSourcery's edition of gcc for the ARM EABI target (:command:`arm-non-eabi-gcc`).
 A (preliminary) reference on :ref:`using arm-none-eabi-gcc <arm-gcc>` is available.

 The bitwidth of the processor means that the Maple can process 32-bit operations (like adding two 32-bit integers) in a single instruction,